victorazzam/foof/README.md

 Find files containing 'flag' in their name or contents.
 ```

+### Latest update

+Fixed an issue where some files were ignored due to incorrect string handling.

 ### Version history

 * 1.2 - Dec 17 2016 - added file size and permissions